Gottschalk Sheet Music Biography

-Gottschalk was born of a Jewish businessman from London and a Creole mother.
-He had 6 brothers and 5 sisters.
-Later he moved in with relatives including his maternal grandmother and nurse who were both from Haiti.
+Gottschalk was born in New Orleans on 8th May 1829.
+His father was a Jewish businessman from London and his mother was French Creole.
+He had six brothers and five sisters, some of whom were half-siblings from his father’s mistress.
+His family lived in a tiny cottage though Louis subsequently moved in with relatives including his maternal grandmother and nurse who were both from Haiti.
 This association was a large influence on his music.

 From an early age, he was playing the piano.
-His father realising his talent and a need for classical training took him to France.
+When his father realised his son’s talent and need for classical training he took him to France.
 However, the Paris Conservatoire rejected him based on his nationality (they didn’t even listen to him play!).
 Fortunately, through contacts, he managed to gain access (it’s not what you know .. it’s who you know!).

 During his life, he enjoyed much popularity, but unfortunately, many of his pieces were either destroyed or lost after his death in 1869.
 He united Creole and Latin American dance in his compositions; including Bamboula, La Savane, Le Bananier and Le Mancenillier and Grand Tantelle.
 The Bamboula theme was used as a melody in his Symphony No.1: A Night in the Tropics.